 During COB events or coffee dates, the recruiter will have to do a lot more explaining of expectations because they won't have recruitment counselor that PNMs have during primary recruitment.
 Depending on the size of the COB effort, EVC may want to consider hosting a quick review of COB conversations tips the chapter meeting prior to COB.
-At a minimum, EVC should send out an "FAQ" to all recruiters!
-Here are some things all members should cover in their conversations:

-- Delta Gamma members should discuss the basics of being a member of the Panhellenic community as well as share the responsibilities and expectations of membership (such as: financial responsibilities, as well as required attendance, service hours etc.). - Overall, conversations should be more casual in nature and allow the recruiter to dive deeper into conversations like values, scholarship, and sisterhood. - If possible, having multiple members meet and talk to the PNM is recommended to allow members to get to know PNMs and vice versa.
+Delta Gamma members should discuss the basics of being a member of the Panhellenic community as well as share the responsibilities and expectations of members (such as: financial responsibilities, as well as required attendance, service hours etc.).
+Overall, conversations should be more casual in nature and allow the recruiter to dive deeper into conversations like values, scholarship, and sisterhood.
+Mix n' Mingle style bumping is recommended to allow members to rotate around and get to know PNMs.
+Be sure that a member is always with a PNM and a PNM is never left alone during an event.
+It is equally as important that Delta Gamma members attending the event are engaging with the PNMs and facilitating conversations during specific activities in order to connect with the PNM on a deeper level.